 - The white line between the two rings is where you read the setting.

 If it is too wide-angle, you may want to look for a lens with a number higher than 35mm.
-I feel 35mm is a great start.
+We feel 35mm is a great start.

 The final piece of the puzzle you need then is a mounting solution.